 The definition of empowerment is compelling: the process of becoming stronger and more confident, especially in controlling one’s life and claiming one’s rights.
 As a financial advisor who works with many women, my greatest satisfaction is watching a client go from feeling anxious and confused about her finances to clear and confident about her future.
 Taking responsibility and control of your money is one big step to feeling empowered.

-The Women’s March was a diverse, inclusive crowd – a family affair for many, with multi-generational mothers, daughters, and grandmothers channeling determination and commitment.
+The people who marched in 2017 and 2018 were diverse – a family affair for many, with multi-generational mothers, daughters, and grandmothers channeling determination and commitment, supportive husbands and male friends in tow.
 I tell my clients that financial empowerment is attainable at any age, especially with that same commitment and determination to become financially literate, independent, and secure.

 Take control of your financial future

 Recently I met with a young woman in her early 20’s who wanted to get her finances on track.
 She started working full-time a couple of years ago and was making enough money to know she needed to get educated and set up a savings plan.